 4. Too many embedded links.
 Before you go on a linking spree after being inspired by item No. 3, please heed this caveat: A link or two in a press release is great, but too many links in a body of text can have dire consequences for that content’s visibility.

 Why it’s a problem: Content that is peppered with hyperlinks is the press release equivalent of the loud-talking, wildly-gesticulating used car guy whose annoying TV ads are likely to have inspired the invention of Tivo.
 They’re annoying.

 Worse, search engines are paying very close attention to links in content, and too many links can cause your press release to be flagged as spam and buried in search results.
 Embed one link—two if you absolutely must—in each press release.
 That’s it.
 Links in press releases should provide a service, not a distraction.

-The importance of visuals in PR campaigns and press releases really can’t be overstated, but the majority of press releases issued over commercial newswires today are still plain text, even though multimedia press releases generate better results
+5. No visuals.
+The importance of visuals in PR campaigns and press releases really can’t be overstated, but the majority of press releases issued over commercial newswires today are still plain text, even though multimedia press releases generate better results.

 Why it’s a problem: Google and Facebook both give visual content more weight in their ranking algorithms, which is why pictures and video float to the top of search engine results and Facebook news feeds.

 Additionally, wildly popular social networks such as Pinterest and Instagram are based on visuals.
 Without a visual, your content won’t be available to these massive and engaged audiences.
 Even if you don’t have a perfect photo available, there are plenty of clever ways to create images for a PR campaign, including using free stock photos and making simple infographics from data points.